 - Zero Waste Stations – Waste disposed of in Garfield Park should be deposited at one of the Zero Waste Stations located throughout Runner Refresh and the festival area.
 Green Team volunteers will sort the refuse to help increase the amount of waste diverted from the landfill.

-- Collecting compostable material – Del Monte banana peels and other materials will be collected in Garfield Park for composting, as well as hydration cups from the course.
+- Collecting compostable material – Banana peels and other materials will be collected in Garfield Park for composting, as well as hydration cups from the course.
 The Urban Canopy, an urban farm on the South Side of Chicago, will be taking the organic materials to a processing facility where the organic waste will break down into finished compost, a nutrient rich soil amendment.
 By keeping wasted food and other organics out of the landfill, methane emissions are significantly reduced.

 - Aluminum cans – All beer cans are made of aluminum, an infinitely recyclable material.
 Recycling of aluminum cans saves 95% of the energy required to make the same amount of aluminum from its virgin source.
 Please dispose of cans in bins labeled “recycling”.